AAB007209/Crio-NEM/README.md

 - Using Express to Create a Server.
 - Learnt about Controllers file structure and its usage.
 - Using module for Importing and exporting instead of require.

+## Session 3
+- Learnt about Validations using JOI npm package
+- Learnt Config and Routes file structure system
+- Learnt about Authorization using dotenv package